 “I was, but I woke up when you arrived.
 I like the idea to have them apologize.
 I think one of the sports reporters from the Times would be interested in writing an article about why calling a foul for targeting is important to prevent injuries like what happened to me.”

-“That’s an excellent idea,” Tanner said.
+“That’s an excellent idea, Tom,” Tanner said.
 “I think our coaches would be able to give their opinions about targeting without having to talk about what happened to you.”

 “Why shouldn’t they talk about what happened to Tom?”
 Linda asked.
 “It seems that would be appropriate.”

 Tanner shook his head.
-“There are rules about what coaches can say about officiating, and a large part of what happened is because the official didn’t call the targeting foul against Nick Poulter.
+“There are rules about what coaches can say about officiating, and a large part of what happened is because the official didn’t call the three targeting fouls against Nick Poulter.
 That’s when Nick injured Tom who was lying helpless on the field.
 They could talk about targeting in general, but not the details of what happened to Tom.
-Those details we could insist that they have in their apology.”
+We could insist that those details be in the apology.”

 “What if they refuse?”
 Tom asked.